Second Court of Appeals

 Chief Justice Sudderth is active in the Eldon B. Mahon Inn of Court as an Emeritus Master of the Bench, Past President, a member of the Honorary Serjeant’s Inn and as a James B. Barlow Emeritus Fellow.
 On two occasions, she has participated as a delegate from the American Inns of Court to the Middle Temple and Inner Temple English Inns of Court in London.

-She earned a Bachelor of Science in Public Affairs and Public Administration from the University of Southern California in 1982 and J.D. from the University of Texas Law School in 1985.
+Chief Justice Sudderth earned a Bachelor of Science in Public Affairs and Public Administration from the University of Southern California in 1982 and J.D. from the University of Texas Law School in 1985.
 During those years she also studied abroad, both in France and England.
-But believing that education and learning should be an ongoing endeavor, Sudderth returned to law school more than 30 years later.
+But believing that education and learning should be an ongoing endeavor, Chief Justice Sudderth returned to law school more than 30 years later.
 She is currently enrolled at Duke University Law School, and when she completes her master's thesis in 2020, she will receive an LLM in Judicial Studies from Duke University Law School.